April 05 2021 – Mike Yarbrough

 Another disadvantage to consider is that having multiple rings also means having more jewelry to keep track of.
 If you’re prone to losing or misplacing important items, it might be best to keep things simple with a single ring.

-Whether you’re fine with a single wedding band or you want a couple of rings to stack on your finger, at Rustic & Main, we're committed to working with you to craft one-of-a-kind (or maybe two-of-a-kind) custom wedding rings that tell your story.
-Check out our ring customizer to start designing your own unique wedding bands and don't hesitate to reach out to our live chat team with any questions you have!
+Whether you’re fine with a single wedding band or you want a couple of rings to stack on your finger, at Rustic & Main, we're committed to working with you to craft one-of-a-kind (or maybe two-of-a-kind) custom wedding rings that tell your story and match your style.
+Take our ring style quiz for some inspiration and then check out our ring customizer to start designing your own unique wedding bands!